AlbertineN/gallery/Documentation.md

 //Step Six
 Deployed to heroku and was able to access the website.
 I Also updated the website to read MILESTONE 2.

+//Step six
+Configured my test manager "mocha" to test and exit by adding an exit flag.
+Also configured an email notification for a successful build and test.